 Israel starts reopening as number of COVID vaccinees nears 50%

-JERUSALEM: Israel reopened swathes of its economy on Sunday (Feb 21) in what it called the start of a return to routine enabled by a COVID-19 vaccination drive that has reached almost half the population.
+JERUSALEM: Israel reopened swathes of its economy including malls and leisure facilities on Sunday (Feb 21), with the government saying the start of a return to routine was enabled by COVID-19 vaccines administered to almost half the population.

 While shops were open to all, access to leisure sites like gyms and theatres was limited to vaccinees or those who have recovered from the disease with presumed immunity, a so-called "Green Pass" status displayed on a special Health Ministry app.